 - Springfield, Missouri, USA

 A. My granite countertops were white, brown and black (Deer brown).
 The installer told me to wipe it with detergent and a sponge.
 He never mentioned sealing them.
 After 2 years, the white was gone and they looked dingy.
 I bought 5 lbs of poultice for over $100, from a company I found online, for my small kitchen.
 It was supposed to be sufficient for my square footage but it came up short.
 It did about 2/3rds.
 It worked great!
 You had to mix it with lacquer thinner.
 However, for the remaining 3rd, I used Diatomaceous Earth (DE) (available at a pool supply store) and lacquer thinner.
 It worked equally as well at a fraction of the price.
-Mix the DE with lacquer thinner [linked by editor to product info at Amazon] until it forms a paste that you can trowel on, cover it with plastic, tape the edges and 24 hours later remove it.
+Mix the DE with lacquer thinner [paid link to product info at Amazon] until it forms a paste that you can trowel on, cover it with plastic, tape the edges and 24 hours later remove it.
 Let the countertop dry, then seal it.
 Mine looks like new.Scott Bullen

 - Winchendon, Massachusetts